The ASIFA-East Story

 The animators in New York worked under the aegis of the Screen Cartoonists Guild whose business agent, Pepe Ruiz, saw that accepting ASIFA would be a welcome experience for local animators.
 The first official mailing address for the new chapter was the union office at 15 West 47th Street in the heart of Manhattan’s Diamond District.
 Ruiz, with the blessing of the union membership, sent Optical House director Dick Rauh and designer Hal Silvermintz as delegates to Annecy in 1965.

-In almost 40 years of existence, there have been only four ASIFA-East presidents: Shamus Culhane, Dick Rauh, ( who also served on the international board of directors), Linda Simensky and the present holder of that office, David Levy.
-Culhane in his initial directive, dated June 3, 1966, informed the animation community that, “At long last, a much needed branch of the International Animation organization ASIFA is being formed here.
+In over 50 years of existence, there have been only six ASIFA-East presidents: Shamus Culhane, Dick Rauh, ( who also served on the international board of directors), Linda Simensky, Katie Cropper Klein, and the present holder of that office, Tristian Goik.
+Culhane in his initial directive, dated June 3, 1966, informed the animation community that, “At long last, a much-needed branch of the International Animation organization ASIFA is being formed here.
 It is to be called ASIFA-EAST.”
 He hopefully suggests that it “would provide a center for information on international film festivals, as well as organize such festivals here in New York.”
 As always, in the fluctuating New York commercial field, it was hoped ASIFA would generate business or, as Culhane states, “Ultimately it will open up animation here, and allow it to share in the renaissance and increased interest that film is enjoying now.”

 A circle of informal diehard ASIFA-East members-the board-selects the monthly screenings.
 All of the chapter’s 400 diverse members are welcome at these joking and punning sessions where ideas are tossed about and the newsletter is stapled and stamped for mailing.
 At a similar circle in late1968, animator Pete Dekas suggested that we create a film festival, This idea satisfied the group’s search for a signature event to distinguish ASIFA-East from the other chapters.